 The SDGs emphasize the importance of agriculture and the need to reinvigorate farming worldwide by supporting farmers, increasing investments in research, technology and market infrastructure and extending knowledge sharing.
 This will catalyse innovation and empower farmers.

-Throughout the SDG process, Farming First is bringing the collective voice of farmers, scientists and businesses working in agriculture to the forefront of the dialogue—while reinforcing the Farming First six key principles to achieving sustainable agriculture.
+Throughout the SDG process, Farming First is bringing the collective voice of farmers, scientists and businesses working in agriculture to the forefront of the dialogue.

-Explore our toolkits & infographics on agriculture & the SDGs
+Explore our toolkits & infographics related to agriculture & the SDGs:

 - Investments in agriculture have no parallels in other sectors in terms of the potential to promote food security, nutrition, human development and sustainable economic growth.